jacobwindsor/thesis-lab-book/gsoc-proposal.md

 I have already created a Kaavio/PVJS "Manipulation API" that allows for developers to highlight, zoom to, or pan to nodes on a PVJS-rendered pathway.
 This API will be used extensively in this project.

 ## Methods
-Using the manipulation API, create a UI with tools to create different slides, in which manipulation API methods are specified for nodes in that pathway.
+### Presentation API
+A new JavaScript API will be created that utilies the Manipulation API to create presentations containing different slides.
+The API will contain methods that allow for developers to create presentations, sides and add manipulation API operations to nodes in a slide.
 Each new "slide" represents a pathway "state".
 Each state contains specification for which manipulation API methods are called on entering that state.

 For example:
 - Slide 1: